RainbowMoonbeams/eclipsehotkeys/GitHubHelper.md

 git add . | adds all the files in the folder git commit -m "write a message" | notes to yourself about changes

-Open your GitHub & make a new repository.
+-Open your GitHub & make a new repository.

-Name your new repository the same name as your file.
+-Name your new repository the same name as your file.

-Copy the link in "…or push an existing repository from the command line".
+-Copy the link in "…or push an existing repository from the command line".

-Paste the link in GitBash by using Crtl + Shift + v
+-Paste the link in GitBash by using Crtl + Shift + v

 command | explanation
 --------|--------